-Legal experts have warned that the European Court of Justice’s (ECJ) surprise decision to invalidate an EU-US data sharing agreement dashes hopes of Britain securing its own EU data deal after Brexit.
+The European Court of Justice’s (ECJ) surprise decision to invalidate an EU-US data sharing agreement could deal a blow to Britain’s efforts to secure its own EU data deal after Brexit, legal experts have warned.

 The influential international court handed down the ruling on Thursday morning after concluding that mechanisms, dubbed Privacy Shield, to protect European data from US state surveillance were inadequate.